CICM/CicmWrapper/README.md

 #### ToDo :
 - Add automatic properties window with the attributes.
 Need to find the best way to avoid tcl files. (important)
 - Find the connection with the object to send a "count" (like Max count) in dsp method. (medium)
-- Secure the rezize i/o method. (low)
+- Secure the resize i/o method. (low)

 #### License : GPL.